When studying for your Theory Test, we would recommend:

 Everybody is different!
 Many pupils find the Driver Theory Test difficult and we advise lots of practice online before attending a test centre.

-Helen is happy to provide training sessions to help with the studying for the Driver Theory Test, including question and answer sessions and practical drives to identify what qualifies as a hazard.
+Harry is happy to provide training sessions to help with the studying for the Driver Theory Test, including question and answer sessions and practical drives to identify what qualifies as a hazard.